-Recently, Peggy has published several pieces on the topic of bullying.
+Peggy has published several pieces on the topic of bullying.
 Empowering Parents featured Peggy's work in response to press reports on Girl Violence, and well as pieces on how to address Relational Bullying, and how to combat Cyber Bullying with kids.
+She has been interviewed for bullying articles in the Globe and Mail, the Boston Globe and Discovery, among others.

 In addition, her article, "Not True!
 Gender Doesn't Limit You," can be found in the Fall 2007 issue of Teaching Tolerance.